United Horned Hair Sheep Association, Inc.

 shows with great success.
 They have held their own in the show ring, competing against other breeds

-with their rams everyday to prevent aggressive behavior, the more you work with your ewe flock and
+everyday to prevent aggressive behavior, the more you work with your ewe flock and are around

-are around them, generally the more calm the sheep will be around you.
-In fact, many breeders who
+them, generally the more calm the sheep will be around you.
+In fact, many breeders who interact with

-interact with their ewes everyday find that some ewes can become quite friendly while you are holding
+their ewes everyday find that some ewes can become quite friendly while you are holding the grain

 Just like all breeds of sheep, the sheep can sense when it is time for medicine and no matter how